In these terms and conditions:

 10.8 We do not accept liability for things that are not within our reasonable control and this clause 10.8 sets out the position in the event that such things occur.

-10.8.1 in these terms and conditions, a “force majeure” is an event or sequence of events or circumstance or combination of circumstances occurs that (a) is unusual (b) is beyond the our reasonable control and (c) hinders, delays or prevents us from performing our obligations in these terms and conditions.
+10.8.1 In these terms and conditions, a “force majeure” is an event or sequence of events or circumstance or combination of circumstances occurs that (a) is unusual (b) is beyond our reasonable control and (c) hinders, delays or prevents us from performing our obligations in these terms and conditions.
 Examples of force majeure include, but are not limited to: natural disasters; armed conflict; terrorism; civil emergency; requisition of the Residence under the order of any government or public or local authority or prohibition of the use of the Residence under any such order; serious contamination injurious to health; epidemic or pandemic; labour disputes; serious interruption to or failure of utility services or other supplies that are essential for our performance, but “force majeure” does not include: our inability or failure to pay for supplies; an increase in the price of goods and services supplied to us; over-commitment by us; market conditions or any delay or failure by a supplier or sub-contractor except where that failure is also beyond the reasonable control of the supplier or sub-contractor concerned.

-10.8.2 if a force majeure arises, we will promptly notify you in writing of the event and its likely impact (including duration) on our ability to perform our obligations.
+10.8.2 If a force majeure arises, we will promptly notify you in writing of the event and its likely impact (including duration) on our ability to perform our obligations.

-10.8.3 we will do what we reasonably can to limit the adverse impact (including duration) of the force majeure on our ability to perform our obligations (such as temporarily suspending non-essential services or arranging alternative accommodation for you) and shall take reasonable steps where practicable to bring the force majeure to an end or to find a way in which our obligations might be performed despite the force majeure.
+10.8.3 We will do what we reasonably can to limit the adverse impact (including duration) of the force majeure on our ability to perform our obligations (such as temporarily suspending non-essential services or arranging alternative accommodation for you) and shall take reasonable steps where practicable to bring the force majeure to an end or to find a way in which our obligations might be performed despite the force majeure.

-10.8.4 if reasonably necessary, we may suspend the performance of some or all of our obligations in these terms and conditions for as long as the force majeure subsists.
+10.8.4 If reasonably necessary, we may suspend the performance of some or all of our obligations in these terms and conditions for as long as the force majeure subsists.

 11 At the end of your tenancy